guertinlab/Nascent_RNA_Methods/README.md

 The naming convention we recommend is the following: cellType_conditions_replicate_pairedend.fastq.gz.
 For example, a gzipped  paired end 1 (PE1) file from the second replicate of treating MCF7 cells with estrogen (E2) for 20 minutes would be: `MCF7_20minE2_rep2_PE1.fastq.gz`.
 Many of the lines of code assume this naming convention, especially with regards to the trailing `_PE1.fastq.gz` and `_PE2.fastq.gz`.

 ```
+#Directory where the files are
+directory=/Users/guertinlab/sequencing_run1

+#file name
+filename=MCF7_20minE2_rep2_PE1.fastq.gz

 #Ensembl release used above to parse gene annotations
 release=104

-#Length of UMI on 5' adapter
+#Length of UMI on 5´ adapter
 UMI_length=8

 #PE1 insert size (read length minus UMI length)
 read_size=30

 #Number of cores to be used in cutadapt and bowtie2 for parallel processing
 cores=6
-#Directory where the files are
-directory=/Users/guertinlab/Downloads/Batch1
-#file name
-filename=LNCaP_10uMEnza_rep3_batch2_PE1.fastq.gz

 ```

 ## Begin